-Consideration of the Proposer's solution
+Consideration of the proposer's solution

+In July 2021 NGET withdrew as Proposer of CMP288, due to the modification not being prioritised by the CUSC Panel.
+As an alternative route, the delay charge/backfeed concept was made explicit in the TO Charging Statement to specify these in formal industry arrangements.
 The Proposer believes that it is appropriate for the substantive delay charge/backfeed charge methodology to continue to sit within the TO's Charging Statements, and the update required to CUSC is to define at a high level these costs which derive from the methodology in those statements.